 Once logged in you will see small green edit buttons above the areas you have access to edit.
-Click the edit button.
 If your page has multiple edit regions (i.e. a highlight box), there will be multiple edit buttons.
+Click the edit button directly above the area you want to edit.
 Note: Clicking the edit button will "check out" the page meaning that no one else can edit it while you are working on it.

-To access the folders within your site, hover the mouse over Content in the top blue toolbar and then click pages.
-This will allow you to see all of the folders within your site.
+If you are already logged in to OU Campus, you can navigate to different pages via the folders within your site.
+Hover the mouse over Content in the top blue toolbar and then click Pages.
+This will take you to the folder view of your site.
 Once you are in this view, you can navigate through directories of the website.

 Please note: Avoid navigating to the directories which you do not have permission to edit (such as the home directory (little house button) -- the main website directory).
-If you do so, you will have to navigate back your page via the "All Rights Reserved" pathway.
+If you do so, you will have to navigate back your page via the Direct Edit instructions above.

 Editing a Page